Alfresco/docs-alfresco/process-automation/latest/model/connectors/rest.md

 title: REST connector
 ---

 The REST connector is used to provide a connection with a REST service.
+It can also be used to configure a [webhook]({% link process-automation/latest/model/triggers.md %}#webhooks) as an incoming trigger.

 The REST connector appears on the process diagram as a pair of curly brackets.

+> **Important**: All REST services need to be separate to the Alfresco hosted environment and should be created and managed by customers.

 The actions that can be executed using the REST connector are: